iterative/dvc.org/content/docs/studio/get-started.md

 ![](https://static.iterative.ai/img/studio/project_open_settings.png)

-8. You can also [create multiple projects from a single Git repository].
+5. You can also [create multiple projects from a single Git repository].

+## Explore and share your projects

-9. After creating a project, you can use it to [explore the ML experiments] as well as [submit new experiments] from Iterative Studio.
+1. After creating a project, you can use it to [explore the ML experiments] as well as [submit new experiments] from Iterative Studio.

-10. You can also make the project public by [sharing it on the web].
+2. You can also make the project public by [sharing it on the web].

+## Use model registry

+1. Click on the `Models` tab to open the [central models dashboard]() of your Model Registry.
+If any of your projects contain GTO_annotated models, they will be displayed in this dashboard.

+2. You can [add new models]() to the model registry by clicking on the `Add a model` button and following on-screen instructions.

+3. To [view the details]() of a model, click on the name of the model.

+4. You can [register new versions]() of the models and [promote them to different stages]() (eg, development, staging, production).

+## Create and manage teams

-11. You can [create a team] and invite collaborators.
+1. You can [create a team] and invite collaborators.
 Each team will have its own projects dashboard.
 To create teams with more than 2 team members, [sign up for the **Team** plan or **Enterprise** plan].

 [project settings]:
   /doc/studio/user-guide/projects-and-experiments/configure-a-project